FlexChia/home/README.md

 # FlexChia Protocol

 You can join to FlexChia Pool with your own OG(Original) plots by using FlexChia Protocol miner.
 It doesn't require your secret infomations such as mnemonic words, etc.
 The miner binary just checks your farming functionality and verifies your plots periodically to calculate and reward your Net-Space contributions.

-We, Flexchia Pool, also prepare to support Official Chia Pool Protocol naturally as soon as it will be released. in order to cater for farmer's demands and flexibility of
+We, Flexchia Pool, also plan to support Official Chia Pool Protocol naturally as soon as it'll be released.
+We are doing utmost efforts in order to cater for farmer's demands and flexibility of farming environment.

 # FlexChia Miner